Visual Echo: A Greek Packaging Paradigm

-Visual Echo: a Greek packaging paradigm, is a self-initiated research project for my BA Thesis.
+Visual Echo is a self-initiated research project for my BA Thesis.
 It explores possible communal visual principles within the Greek packaging design of the period 1910-1960 that could be distilled and constitute a certain typology.
 It is a multidisciplinary project focusing specifically on Greek Packaging Design after reviewing 200 packaging items collected by E.L.I.A.
 [The Hellenic Literary & Historical Archive].
 The goal was to identify and codify the visual elements that are interpreted as “Greek”, and then, based on my findings, design objects.
 Finally the design outcomes created were a publication and a conceptual 3d puzzle, a souvenir.

-You can follow the process in Research Blog and the whole Project here.
+You can follow the process in my Research Blog.